Cazaux Air Base: History

 The airfield was created in 1914 during World War I in order to train French and Allied military pilots (fighters and bombers) and still exists as Base Aérienne 120 "Commandant Marzac".

 Most of the American volunteer pilots of the Lafayette Escadrille came to the Cazaux camp to achieve their training as war pilots.

-When the U.S. entered the war, the American Expeditionary Forces had several units based here, including the 36th Aero Squadron, two Balloon companies (36th and 45th) and Artillery observers.
+When the U.S. entered the war, the American Expeditionary Forces had several units based here, including the 36th Aero Squadron, two balloon companies (36th and 45th) and artillery observers.

-A former French then Russian camp located 5 km from the airfield was "Camp Hunt", where infantry and artillery troops were trained before joining the Front.

-Near this "Camp Hunt" a cemetery was established for American casualties; some of the pilots killed when serving at Cazaux were buried in this cemetery.
+A former French, then Russian, camp located 5 km from the airfield was Camp Hunt, where infantry and artillery troops were trained before joining the Front.
+Near Camp Hunt, a cemetery was established for American casualties; some of the pilots killed when serving at Cazaux were buried in this cemetery.

 American presence

-American Air Service pilots training was reinforced by the finishing course in aerial gunnery which permitted the American Air Service to give, under French supervision and direction, at French aerial gunnery school situated at Cazaux.
-This work, which commenced in December 1917, in a large measure neutralized the delay in getting an American aerial gunnery school into operation, and overcame the early difficulties caused by American lack of machine guns and ammunitions.

-This meant that after graduation pilots were given a full course in shooting from the air, either at Cazaux or the American school at St.
+American Air Service pilot training was reinforced by the finishing course in aerial gunnery which permitted the American Air Service to give, under French supervision and direction, at the French aerial gunnery school at Cazaux.
+This work, which commenced in December 1917, in a large measure neutralized the delay in getting an American aerial gunnery school into operation, and overcame the early difficulties caused by American lack of machine guns and ammunition.
+This meant that after graduation pilots were given a full course in aerial gunnery, either at Cazaux or the American school at St.